HarshitSri-Analog/HarshitSri-Analog/README.md

 🔧 Analog Design Engineer | Problem Solver | Innovator

-I’m passionate about designing high-performance analog circuits and turning complex ideas into robust and efficient solutions.
+I’m passionate about designing & characterizing high-performance analog circuits and turning complex ideas into robust and efficient solutions.
 With expertise in circuit design, simulation, and validation, I strive to push the boundaries of technology while maintaining precision and reliability.

 🌟 What I Do: